“Unnecessary possessions are unnecessary burdens. If you have them, you have to take care of them!” – Peace Pilgrim

 Happy New Year!
 And, welcome to my January Clean Up the Clutter Challenge.

-As I am writing this Mr. SH and I are in the middle of cleaning out my parent’s home of 30 years after moving them into a senior apartment near my sister.
+As I am writing this Mr. SH and I have just finished cleaning out my parent’s home of 30 years after moving them into a senior apartment near my sister.
 Their home is typical of homes built in the 80’s.
 Three bedrooms, two baths, two living areas, two eating areas and a nice grassy backyard.

 And every closest, cabinet, and cubby-hole is filled with stuff.
 Stuff, stuff, stuff.
 As in 20-year-old-floral-foam-under-the-wet-bar-stuff.
 It’s as though my parents moved into this house in 1980 and filled it with stuff.
 What they failed to do was the occasional purge.

-If you read this blog regularly you will know that a little over a year ago we downsized and purchased a smaller home.
+If you read this blog regularly you will know that a little over three years ago we downsized and purchased a smaller home.
 It took me months to purge things that we had collected over the years.
 It was a little painful at times, but I can honestly say there isn’t one thing I have missed.

 While getting rid of things is difficult I can say that today my house is free of the type of clutter that steals away peace and harmony.
 In it’s place is order and rest.

 And that is why I am issuing a Clean Up the Clutter Challenge to all of you in hopes that you will be able to achieve this no matter how much clutter you’ve accumulated.
 There is no oath to take, but I do have a form on the sidebar if you’d like to commit.
 This is a personal challenge from me to you that will help put you on the path to taking back your life.